Harvey Wang: Life and career

 His portraits of older New Yorkers whose occupations and ways of life were being threatened by change were published in Harvey Wang’s New York in 1990, and exhibited in a solo exhibition at the Museum of the City of New York in 1992.
 Subjects included Ella Baker, a civil rights activist; Eddie Day, the Cyclone rollercoaster brakeman at Coney Island, Brooklyn; Joey Faye, a burlesque comedian; Tom Rella, a gravedigger at the Bayside Cemetery in Queens; Aston Robinson, a waiter at Gage and Tollner in Brooklyn; Helen Giamanco, the longest-working employee at Horn & Hardart in New York City; Edward Robb Ellis, the writer of one of the longest diaries in the world; Editta Sherman, the “Duchess of Carnegie Hall” and portrait photographer; and Benesh Horowitz, a typesetter at The Forward.
+An exhibit of photographs from this book will open at the Yiddish Book Center, Amherst, Mass., on June 16, 2024.

 In the early 1990s, Wang teamed up with radio producer David Isay.
 Over a period of several years, they traveled across the country together to interview and photograph interesting Americans.
 The interview excerpts and portraits were published in 1995 in Holding On: Dreamers, Visionaries, Eccentrics and Other American Heroes.

 Photographs drawn from Harvey Wang’s New York and Holding On were the basis for the solo exhibition Going Strong: Older Americans on the Job at the National Museum of American History at the Smithsonian Institution in Washington, DC in 1995.
 These portraits showed older Americans still working proudly at their lifelong professions.
 The show subsequently traveled as part of the Smithsonian Institution Traveling Exhibition Service (SITES) program.

 In 2000, Wang photographed the residents of the last remaining flophouses on New York City’s Bowery for the book Flophouse: Life on the Bowery, a collaboration with radio producers David Isay and Stacy Abramson.
 The project culminated in an exhibition at the New-York Historical Society in 2001.

 In the early 2000s, Wang began to explore the craft of photography and the careers of other photographers.
 His short film about Milton Rogovin, Milton Rogovin: The Forgotten Ones, won the prize for Best Documentary Short at the Tribeca Film Festival in 2003.
 In the film, Wang accompanies Milton and Anne Rogovin as they shoot the final portraits in their “Quartets” series on Buffalo, New York’s Lower West Side.
 Wang also wrote an afterword for the book Milton Rogovin: The Forgotten Ones.